Iran to hold runoff election with reformist Pezeshkian and hard-liner Jalili after low-turnout vote

 Meanwhile, the Islamic Republic continues to enrich uranium at near weapons-grade levels and maintains a stockpile large enough to build — should it choose to do so — several nuclear weapons.

-Despite the recent unrest, there was only one reported attack around the election.
-Gunmen opened fire on a van transporting ballot boxes in the restive southeastern province of Sistan and Baluchestan, killing two police officers and wounding others, the state-run IRNA news agency reported.
-The province regularly sees violence between security forces and the militant group Jaish al-Adl, as well as drug traffickers.
+Vakil said that “it’s going to rest on if the general public, that 60% who stayed home, are going to come out and protect themselves from those hard-line views" Jalili holds.
+“That’s what next Friday is going to be about.”

 Vahdat reported from Tehran, Iran.
-Nasser Karimi in Tehran, Iran, contributed to this report.
+Nasser Karimi in Tehran contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.